Frequently Asked Questions

 Studies have also shown that, across Canada, the average mortality rate is 8.2 birds/wind turbine/year.1 In Quebec, that average is 1.6 birds/wind turbine/year.2

 The perceived noise level of a wind turbine depends primarily on how close you are to the tower.
 For example, at the base of a wind turbine, the perceived noise level will be approximately 60 decibels (dBA).
-It is therefore entirely possible to have a normal conversation at the base of a wind turbine without having to raise your voice.
 As you move farther away from the wind turbine, the perceived noise level drops.

 No. Infrasound produced by wind turbines has been studied for many years by many researchers in many countries.
 The conclusions of all credible studies carried out in this area align with the statement issued by the Institut National de Santé Publique du Québec (INSPQ) in its September 2009 report: “[I]nfrasound produced by wind turbines does not appear to constitute a nuisance or a threat to the health of nearby residents.” [translation] So while wind turbines do produce infrasound, its intensity is not high enough to present a health risk to residents living near a wind farm.